RPG Maker 3: Graphics

 The graphics in RPG Maker 3 are fully 3D.
 There are more than 20 character models, 50 enemy models, and several different terrain types.
 The program also contains a set of choices for all buildings and a large set of layouts for towns and dungeons.
 Because the program uses a 'database' structure to store data, users are limited to a certain number of placeable objects in an area.

 Events

 RPG Maker 3 uses an advanced trigger system to activate events through the game.
 Users select the unit, building, or object they wish to place a trigger to and enter the event editor.
 In the event editor, objects are set up so that when the player touchesmop it any number of effects can be triggered; item or treasure gains, boss battles, location changes, etc. Up to 50 events can be chained on objects allowing cinematic routines.
-The event creation process is also much simpler than its predecessor, where you can create the script to the event while you are creating and placing the event, where as in RPG Maker 2, you had to create the script, assign it to an event, then place the event.
+The event creation process is also much simpler than its predecessor, where the players can create the script to the event while they are creating and placing the event, where as in RPG Maker 2, they had to create the script, assign it to an event, then place the event.